mikeizbicki/cmc-csci046/README.md

 **Technology Policy:**

+The purpose of this policy is to *encourage* you to learn how to use AI and other technology effectively.

 1. You MAY ONLY use AI tools that we discuss in class.

     In particular, you MAY NOT use web interfaces to AI like <https://chatgpt.com> or Claude Code.